ucsf-wynton/wynton-website-hpc/docs/hpc/howto/clean-up-files.md

 ## Appendix

 The default location of your personal Trash folder is `~/.local/share/Trash/`.
-The above instructions move deleted files to this Trash folder, because we used `ncdu ... --delete-command "trash --"`.
+The above instructions _move_ deleted files to this Trash folder, because we used `ncdu ... --delete-command "trash --"`.
+Moving files and folders is very fast, regardless of file system.
+The command `trash-empty` is slow, much like `rm` is slow, because it _removes_ the files.

 [disk quota]: storage-size.html